godbout/kindaVim.docs/README.md

 kindaVim is a paid app but you can check out the source, modify it, and compile it yourself if you like that. source is available here:

-* App Core and kindaVimEngine Core: https://github.com/godbout/kindaVim
+* App Core and kindaVim Engine Core: https://github.com/godbout/kindaVim
 * Accessibility Engine, to handle the macOS Accessibility: https://github.com/godbout/AXEngine
 * Accessibility Strategy, to handle Vim motions through text manipulation: https://github.com/godbout/AccessibilityStrategy
 * Keyboard Strategy, to handle Vim motions through key mapping: https://github.com/godbout/KeyboardStrategy